 In honor of Margaret Pearse who died 84 years ago today I thought I’d share the bit I wrote about her in my book, Petticoats, Patriots, and Partition.
 Many women suffered incredible loss during Ireland’s revolutionary period, but Margaret had a special kind of pain, losing both of her only sons.
 We are days away from their commemoration times and remembrances, so I thought Margaret should have hers too.

 In 1918 it was nearly impossible to get the Catholic church, politicians, working class citizens, labor unions, suffragettes, Unionists, and Irish Nationalists to join together for anything.
 Ireland was still reeling and recovering from the Easter Rising of 1916, which most of these groups were still arguing over (as they are still doing today), but there was one proposal that unified them all – the Home Rule/Conscription law.
 Continue reading

-Seventy years ago today Hanna Sheehy Skeffington passed away.
-She was one of the world’s most independent and fierce women who fought for equal rights, for peace, and for Ireland.
-Hanna was indomitable, and as she reminded her son before her death, she was an unrepentant pagan.
+On this day inn 1946 Ireland lost a powerful voice when Ms. Hanna Sheehy Skeffington passed away.
+She was one of the country’s most independent and fierce women who always fought for equal rights, for peace, and for Ireland, even when those beliefs cost her dearly.
+Hanna was indomitable and as she reminded her son before her death, she was an unrepentant pagan.
 Continue reading

 I arrived in Derry during a downpour, even though the sun was still peeking through the gathering storm clouds.
 By the end of the trip, I felt like the weather was a perfect metaphor for the city itself.
 Derry is rare.
 It is dark, but light pierces through it.
 It is grey but full of color.
 It is gathering and ready, but still and waiting.
 It is tragic and beautiful.
 Derry is a very special place.